ootbingo/oot-bingo-generator/doc/GENERATOR.md

 * Both Rusty Switches in Spirit Temple (18m15s)
 * 3 Swords, Tunics, Boots and Shields (17m45s)

-Since the board is still completely empty, no restrictions stop the first goal of the list to be picked.
-So the square with index **23** gets populated with 'Beat the Spirit Temple'.
+Since the board is still completely empty, no restrictions prevent the first goal of the list from being picked.
+So the square with index **23** gets filled with 'Beat the Spirit Temple'.

 If somehow none of these goals would have been legal to pick (which is not the case now), the time range would have been increased to 16m45 - 20m45s.
-For normal bingo boards, this range (2 minutes away from desired time) is the maximum.
-If none of the goals within this increased range would fit, the generator would fail to generate.
+For normal bingo boards, this 2-minute range in either direction is the maximum.
+If none of the goals within this increased range fits, the generator would fail to generate.

 ## Blackout boards

-Generating blackout boards is actually very similar to normal boards.
+Generating blackout boards is actually very similar to generating normal boards.
 Different parameters are being given to the generator, but it still uses a magic square and looks at synergies like a normal board.
 This way, the boards have a nice distribution of short and long goals.
 In addition, it makes the total duration of a blackout card not vary too much between seeds.

 The *only* difference in the generator itself, apart from these different parameters, is the `hasConflictsOnBoard()`